martinpihrt/OSPy-plugins/plugins/ping_monitor/README.md

 * Number of invalid pings to restart the device:
   If enabled restart this device, then this item affects how many unsuccessful pings will be performed before a restart.
 From 2 to 60.

 * Restart this device:
   When enabled, the device will be restarted after a certain number of unsuccessful pings (HW restart).

 * Send an E-mail with statistics (csv file):
   Send a csv file with statistics via E-mail.

 * Interval for sending statistics:
   Interval for sending statistics by email.
 From 1 to 48 hours.

 * Delete statistics after send:
   Delete the csv file with statistics after sending the E-mail and create a new clean file.

 * E-mail subject:
   The subject of the message being sent.

 * Enable logging:
   When logging is enabled, a log file is created (required for the graph and for sending an e-mail at the same time).

+* Select filter for graph history
+  Without limits
+  Day filter
+  Month filter
+  Year filter

 * Status:
   Status window from the plugin.